Keyboard shortcuts

 ├── cohort Inspect or filter an existing .pulse file

-├── api Processing operations (process, compose, ask, predict, sample, facet)
+├── api Processing operations (process, process-chain, compose, predict, sample, facet)

 ├── synth Generate synthetic cohorts (from-schema, from-profile)